ptsteadman/notebook/stories/feyerabend.md

 in person, finally."

 Feyerabend dimly recognized that Addison was attractive, something she had not expected.
-Feyerabend felt weirdly starstruck.
-She was surprised, she took chemical sterilization medication, drugs that she had initially purchased from the darknet, but now had a prescription for.
+She was surprised at how starstruck she felt.
+She took chemical sterilization medication, drugs that she had initially purchased from the darknet, but now had a prescription for.

-It was quickly obvious why the organization that governed the direct semantic IO project allocated so many resources to Addison: she had the almost over-the-top enthusiasm necessary to effectively herd a diverse team of neuroscientists, electrical engineers, and programmers.
-As Addision outlined the plan for the next few weeks, Feyerabend was reminded of a busy but sociable dentist.
+It was quickly obvious why the direct semantic IO organization allocated so many resources to Addison.
+Feyerabend was reminded of a busy but sociable dentist: she had the almost over-the-top enthusiasm necessary to effectively herd a distributed team of neuroscientists, electrical engineers, and programmers.
+Addision quickly outlined a plan for the next few weeks, a plan that would onboard Feyerabend.

 <hr>